 This research is supported by you, our readers, through our independently chosen links, which earn us a commission with no extra cost to you.
 Learn More

-Full beds are incredibly underestimated, in my opinion.
+Full beds are incredibly underestimated.

 They are no worse in terms of support and can easily accommodate two average adult sleepers, just like a Queen bed would.

 In fact, for some people, a Full bed is the only choice they have.
 If that’s your case, you should know how to choose the right one.